Required Documents for First Visit

 - Continuity and completion of treatment.

-- Treatment that meets the standard of care in the profession.
+- Treatment that meets the standard of care in the dental profession.

 Guide to Patient Services

-The Guide to Patient Services is provided to each person upon arrival for their Program Selection Appointment and serves as a reference for a patient’s rights and as a guideline for the policies of the Dental Care Center.
+The Guide to Patient Services is provided to each person upon arrival for their first visit and serves as a reference for a patient’s rights and as a guideline for the policies of the Dental Care Center.

 Financial Policy and Information